fredguile/lynx-travel-agent/docker-compose/README.md

 # Docker Compose Setup

-This directory contains Docker Compose configurations for running the Pan PAC helper services with automated workflows and integrations.
+This directory contains Docker Compose configurations for running the Lynx Travel Agent services with automated workflows and integrations.

 ## Overview